Conservation reaches new heights at Wimpole

 Metal conservation expert Rupert Harris and Dr Ian West, an industrial archaeologist specialising in the development of country house technology, both relished the opportunity to get this unique perspective on the gas light, which is suspended some 15 metres from the ground.

-Chris Calnan, National Trust Conservator said: “To get the same view of the gasolier as when it was originally installed around the 1880s is really special.
+Chris Calnan, National Trust Conservator at the time said: “To get the same view of the gasolier as when it was originally installed around the 1880s is really special.
 Today was about getting a better view of the light and a clearer picture on what work may need to be done in future to help conserve this exquisite crystal gasolier.”

 In case you’re wondering if those ancient cobwebs were removed as part of the inspection, we can report that they are still very much intact for now.